Before we begin

 The scene: a supreme God presides over a council of divine beings.
 He accuses them of injustice – failing to protect the weak and the poor.
 He sentences them to die like mortals.
 Then a petition: "Rise up and judge the earth – for all the nations are your inheritance."

-The presiding God is called "Elohim" – a title the redactors used interchangeably with Yhwh.
-But the internal logic tells a different story.
-The gods being judged are called "sons of the Most High" – bene Elyon.
+The presiding God is called "Elohim" – a title the editors used interchangeably with Yhwh.
+But the details of the scene tell a different story.
+The gods being judged are called "sons of the Most High" – bene Elyon (beh-NAY el-YOHN).
 If the presiding judge is the Most High, and the defendants are his sons, then this is El Elyon judging the members of his council.
 And who are those members?
-Deuteronomy 32:8–9 tells us: the divine sons who received the nations as their inheritance – including Yhwh, who received Israel.
+Deuteronomy 32:7–9 tells us: the divine sons who received the nations as their inheritance – including Yhwh, who received Israel.

 If Yhwh is one of the gods being judged, he is not the judge.
 He is the defendant.